mprinc/webpack.js.org/src/content/configuration/externals.md

 ### RegExp

-Every dependency that matches the given regular expression will be excluded from the output bundles.
+<span class='important'>Every dependency that matches the given regular expression</span> will be excluded from the output bundles.

 __webpack.config.js__